MicrosoftLearning/IC-002T00-Microsoft-Cloud-for-Sustainability/Instructions/Labs/Lab_01_organization_setup.md

 ## Exercise 1: Set up company profile and reference data

 In this exercise, you will learn about the steps that Alex and Reed take to set up Wide World Imports company profile, organizational data, and reference data.
-You can explore this functionality in deeper detail on Microsoft Docs, please visit [Set up a company profile](https://docs.microsoft.com/en-us/industry/sustainability/setup-company-profile).
+You can explore this functionality in deeper detail on Microsoft Docs, please visit Set up a company profile at +++https://docs.microsoft.com/en-us/industry/sustainability/setup-company-profile+++.

--   For our Instructor Lead Training, we suggest using In-private browsing, or a new browser profile.

 -   Open the **Sustainability Manager** Application

     ![Graphical user interface, application, Teams Description automatically generated](./Images/Lab01/L01_image005.png)

-You will land on the **Home** page for Microsoft Sustainability Manager
+You will land on the **Home** page for Microsoft Sustainability Manager.

 ![A screenshot of a computer Description automatically generated](./Images/Lab01/L01_image006.png)

- >[!NOTE]**Note**: You can dismiss the Product tour by scrolling down and clicking on the “Dismiss tour” button.
+ >[!NOTE] **Note**: You can dismiss the Product tour by scrolling down and selecting the **Dismiss tour** button.

  ![Graphical user interface, text, application Description automatically generated](./Images/Lab01/L01_image007.png)